-At present, the installed base of enterprise application solutions still reflects the presence of indigenous suppliers working at a local level.
-This is particularly true outside the U.S.
+At present, the installed base of enterprise application solutions in the U.K. still strongly reflects the presence of indigenous suppliers such as JBA and QSP.

-While SAP is beginning to show a strong presence world-wide, neither SAP nor Oracle dominate the installed base and Baan has a low presence so far.
+While SAP is beginning to show a strong presence in the U.K., neither SAP nor Oracle dominate the installed base and Baan has a low presence so far.

-Exhibit III-2 shows for the U.S. market the proportion of organizations that used a single product from one vendor and the proportion that used multiple integrated products.
+Exhibit III-2 shows the proportion of organisations that used a single product from one vendor and the proportion that used multiple integrated products.

-Use of Single/Multiple Products

-At present, approximately half of organizations use a range of products to meet their enterprise application needs.
-For example, Oracle Financials is well-established but Oracle has yet to establish firmly a wider product range.
-Despite the greater simplicity for buyers in adopting a single package and vendors' attempts to meet this need, use of multiple applications is expected to continue with increasing emphasis being placed on using multiple applications to meet all functional requirements.

-Exhibit III-3 shows the number of organizations that use an enterprise application for each of a number of functions.
+The majority of organisations currently use a range of products to meet their enterprise application needs.
+For example, Oracle Financials is wellestablished in the U.K. but Oracle has yet to establish firmly a wider product range.
+Exhibit III-3 shows the number of organisations that use an enterprise application for each of a number of functions.

-Usage of EAS Software by Function

-This confirms the view that many organizations currently use a range of products to meet their needs rather than standardizing on an individual enterprise application solution.
+This confirms the view that organisations currently use a wide range of products to meet their needs rather than standardising on an individual enterprise application solution.

-Platforms Used
+B Platforms Used